Pandidharan22/Movie-Review-Sentiment-Analysis-using-RNN/README.md

-# IMDB Sentiment Analysis with PyTorch RNN
+# Movie Review Sentiment Analysis using RNN

 This project implements a Simple RNN for sentiment analysis on the IMDB movie reviews dataset using PyTorch, while still utilizing TensorFlow's IMDB dataset for data loading and preprocessing.